In this guide

 Mistake 7: Not Tracking Your Results

-Without meticulous documentation, distinguishing between genuine skill and random variance becomes impossible.
-Record each transaction, note your stated probability, and document the actual outcome.
+Without meticulous documentation, distinguishing between genuine forecasting skill and random chance becomes impossible.
+Maintain detailed records: each transaction, your stated probability estimate, and the eventual outcome.

 Mistake 8: Anchoring to Your Entry Price